 In the 2007–2017 seasons Anna Bernacka was a member of the ensemble of Wrocław Opera where she built up her repertoire including Octavian in Der Rosenkavalier, Cherubino in Le Nozze di Figaro, Dorabella in Così fan tutte, Nicklausse in Les Contes d’Hoffmann, Rosina in Il Barbiere di Siviglia, Marina Mniszech in Mussorgsky’s Boris Godunov, Maddalena in Rigoletto, and Orlofsky in Die Fledermaus.
 Her repertoire further includes Mère Marie in Les Dialogues des Carmélites, Jessica in Baird’s Tomorrow, Smeraldina in the Polish premiere of Love for Three Oranges at Kraków Opera, Claire in Penderecki’s Devils of Loudun, the title role in Arthur Honegger’s Judith, Clementia in Hindemith’s Sancta Susanna.

-Anna Bernacka was awarded scholarships by the Polish ministry of culture, Accademia Rossiniana in Pesaro and the Richard Wagner Stipendium Bayreuth.
-She won prizes and reached finals of many international singing competitions, including the Stanisław Moniuszko competition in Warsaw, the Antonín Dvořák competition in Karlove Vary and the Halina Halska-Fijałkowska competition in Wrocław.
-She participated in master classes led by Teresa Berganza, Christa Ludwig, Teresa Żylis-Gara, Helena Łazarska and Ryszard Karczykowski.
+Anna Bernacka was awarded scholarships by the Polish Ministry of Culture, Accademia Rossiniana in Pesaro and the Richard Wagner Foundation Bayreuth.
+She won prizes and reached finals of the international singing competitions Stanisław Moniuszko Warsaw, Antonín Dvořák Competition Karlove Vary and Halina Halska-Fijałkowska Competition Wrocław.